-The majority of Hong Kong's spectacles companies are engaged in the production or trading on an OEM and/or ODM basis for overseas buyers and international brands.
-This labour intensive industry is characterised by short life cycle, fast changing design and small order sizes.
-In this regard, a few Hong Kong companies such as STELUX Holdings International Limited have diversified their business from manufacturing to distribution and retail of brand-name products on the Chinese mainland and overseas, with some even developing and producing their own brands.
+The majority of Hong Kong's spectacles companies are engaged in the production or trading on an OEM/ODM basis for overseas buyers and international brands.
+This labour-intensive industry is characterised by short life cycle, fast changing design and small order sizes.
+In this regard, a few Hong Kong companies have diversified their business from manufacturing to distribution and retail of brand-name products in mainland China and overseas, with some even developing and producing their own brands.

-Hong Kong's spectacles companies are facing keen competition from their counterparts in nearby regions, particularly from Wenzhou and Danyang of the Chinese mainland.
+Hong Kong's spectacles companies are facing keen competition from their counterparts in nearby regions, particularly from Wenzhou and Danyang of mainland China.
 Nonetheless, competition is confined to the lower-end sector.
-The leading Italian companies still prefer to engage with Hong Kong sub-contractors because of their quality, business integrity and long established relationship.
+The leading Italian companies still prefer to engage with Hong Kong sub-contractors because of their quality, business integrity and long-established relationship.

-In order to reduce operation costs and stay competitive, many spectacles makers have relocated their factories to the Chinese mainland, particularly in Shenzhen and Dongguan, where labour and land costs are lower than that in Hong Kong.
+In order to reduce operation costs and stay competitive, many spectacles makers have relocated their factories to mainland China and increasingly also in ASEAN.
 On the other hand, high value-added activities, including marketing, management, finance and accounts, are still carried out in Hong Kong.

 The industry is well supported by ancillary industries, including the production of cellulose acetate sheets for plastic frame production, optical parts including spring hinges, nose bridges and temples, as well as other industrial supports such as electroplating and mould-making.